 Considered one of the most influential GPs in the UK, Dr David Unwin FRCGP is recognised worldwide as an expert on the topic of carbohydrates and type 2 diabetes.
 In 2016, he won NHS Innovator of the Year award for his work with diabetes patients and his practice has saved thousands of pounds by offering a dietary alternative to medication.

-We therefore feel very priviledged to have Dr David talking to us about the low-carb diet, after all, you won’t get more knowledgeable than him on the subject!
-So if you’re interested read on and soak it all up!
+We therefore feel very privileged to have Dr David talking to us about the low-carb diet, after all, you won’t get more knowledgeable than him on the subject!

 The Low-carbohydrate diet for pre-diabetes and Type 2 Diabetes explained